OUIsolutions/BearHttpsClient/README.md

+# WARNING: THESE ITS ALPHA SOFTWARE, USE AT YOUR OWN RISK, NO WARRANTY IS PROVIDED,AND BUGS ARE EXPECTED

 # BearHttpsClient
 BearHttpsClient is a simple and easy to use Single File Https Client Library for C, that uses [BearSSL](https://bearssl.org/) as its SSL/TLS backend.
 BearHttpsClient is projected to be a full out of the box solution , providing: